 I would like to invite you into our training meeting and let me know if you think we can make a difference.
 Here goes:

 What kind of weather do you like?
 (I asked the team to call out what they like.)
 Do you like the glorious sunshine we are enjoying at the moment?
 Or do you love it when it snows and we all get to go out and have snowball fights and build snowmen?
-Or maybe you are secretly a puddle plodder…who likes nothing better than jump in puddles when nobody is looking like Gene Kelly from “Singin’ In The Rain”?
+Or maybe you are secretly a puddle plodder…who likes nothing better than jumping in puddles when nobody is looking like Gene Kelly from “Singin’ In The Rain”?

 I am no expert in the weather…but apparently a major factor in the type of weather we will experience is PRESSURE.

 Well…right now there is a storm that is circling our globe.
 It is a storm that is bringing with it devastating diseases and premature deaths.
 It is wreaking havoc on the lives of individuals and families.
-Unhealthy, harmful habits and unsafe practices are causing harm on an unprecedented scale.
+Unhealthy, harmful habits and unsafe practices are causing damage on an unprecedented scale.
 And one of the major factors that is driving this storm is PEER PRESSURE.

 It could be within families, communities, associates at work or within a person’s social circle that they are learning either healthy habits…or harmful ones which will lead to devastating consequences.